COPY THE GREATS CORRECTLY

 A certain method for finding the right players and their common techniques shares characteristics with a well-done research study.
 The longer the study, the larger the sample size, the fewer the variables, the more valid the results will likely be.

-We want to look for the common traits from a large group of successful players, over a long time period.
+We want to look for common traits from a large group of successful players over a long period.
 The good news is we don't have to wait for the conclusion of a twenty-year longitudinal examination to find the players and the techniques worth emulating.

 Backtesting can be super-useful in baseball because the game has been played using similar rules, techniques, equipment, and field dimensions for well over one hundred years.
 A great example of successful backtesting within the baseball community is the quantitative revolution, aka Sabermetrics, that has taken hold of MLB front offices, which itself has been expedited through the use of statistical backtesting.